Penn South: Tax abatements

 During Penn South's planning, the United Housing Foundation faced opposing demands.
 The mostly low-income families who already lived on the site wanted Penn South to have lower rent rates so that they could continue living in the area.
 Simultaneously, another proposed UHF development in Coney Island, Brooklyn, was being challenged by developer Fred Trump, who promised to pay higher tax rates on the Coney Island site than the UHF would.

 To help keep Penn South affordable to those with limited incomes, New York City gave the development a 25-year tax abatement between 1961 and 1986.
 Taxes on properties in Penn South were levied at the same rates as on the older buildings they replaced.
 After the tax abatement expired in 1986, the cooperative's shareholders voted for a 25-year phase-in of real-estate taxes, which was approved by the city's Board of Estimate.
 A further adjustment was made when the development asked the city in 1999 for tax relief when the building boom in Chelsea caused the project's assessed value to skyrocket.
 The city responded in 2001 by allowing the development's taxes to be calculated based on the cooperative's income, as is done with Mitchell-Lama housing.
-In return, the development must remain a limited-equity cooperative until 2022.
+In return, the development was to remain a limited-equity cooperative until 2022.
 Under the terms of agreements reached with the City of New York in 2002, and separately with the United States Department of Housing and Urban Development, Penn South's eligibility for tax abatements offered by Mitchell-Lama was extended to 2052.
 Penn South shareholders voted in 2011 to extend its contract with the city until 2030; in return, the city government awarded the co-op more than $25 million to rehabilitate the complex's HVAC system.
 In February 2017, the New York City Council extended Penn South's tax abatement to 2052, ninety years after the development's opening.